Palm Sunday, Easter Week, Jesus and Insurrection!

-Jesus climbed up a mountain, and took Peter, James and John with him, to pray.
+Jesus climbed up a mountain to pray.
+He took Peter, James and John with him.

 While he was praying, a transfiguration took place; his face changed and shone like the sun.
 His clothes began to glow bright and white ~ whiter than bleached fabric; as white as a lightning flash.

 Elijah and Moses then appeared.
 All three were standing in splendour and glory.